madetech/data-101/modules/core/Spark.md

 ## What is PySpark?

-"PySpark is an interface for Apache Spark in Python.
-It not only allows you to write Spark applications using Python APIs, but also provides the PySpark shell for interactively analyzing your data in a distributed environment."
-[1]
+Spark is a tool for managing and coordinating the execution of tasks on data across a cluster of computers.
+Apache Spark is written in the Scala programming language.
+PySpark is an interface for Apache Spark in Python.
+It not only allows you to write Spark applications using Python APIs, but also provides the PySpark shell for interactively analyzing your data in a distributed environment.

 ## Exercise
 To run this excercise you should be able to use your local Python environment with PySpark enabled.